-Tourist Attractions and Best Things to do in Dublin, Ireland
+Dublin Bucket List: Best Places to Visit in Dublin, Ireland

-Dublin is Ireland’s capital and it plays a pivotal role in European history and you will fall in love with its green and aquatic surroundings.
-The city can be compared to Paris for its romantic and walkable waterway which splits the center into two and the river Liffey makes it more like London with its pop culture and it looks like Chicago because of its friendly residents.
+Dublin is Ireland’s capital, and it plays a pivotal role in European history, and you will fall in love with its green and aquatic surroundings.
+The city can be compared to Paris for its romantic and walkable waterway, which splits the center into two, and the river Liffey makes it more like London with its pop culture.
+It looks like Chicago because of its friendly residents.
 Some of the top things to do in Dublin are listed below.

 Party like the local at the Temple Bar

 This is one of Dublin’s most iconic bars, and it is a hotspot for both the locals and tourists as they come here to drink from its famous walls.